solana-developers/solana-cookbook/docs/th/references/token.md

 ## How to set authority on token accounts or mints

-You can set/update authority.
+You สามารถ set/update authority.
 There are 4 types:

 1. MintTokens (mint account)
 2. FreezeAccount (mint account)